trees02

 blackburst18

-The Oregonian Publishing Company, publisher of the daily Oregonian newspaper, was granted the 98th Radio License in the country and their signal hit the airwaves on March 25, 1922 with the call letters KGW as Portland’s first station used for commercial purposes.
-They purchased a 50-watt experimental transmitter from the Portland office of the Shipowners Radio Service.
+The Oregonian Publishing Company, under the direction of Edgar Piper, publisher of the daily Oregonian newspaper, was granted the 98th Radio License in the country and their signal hit the airwaves on March 25, 1922 with the call letters KGW as Portland’s first station used for commercial purposes.
+Piper purchased a 50-watt experimental transmitter built by Jesse Weed from the Portland office of the Shipowners Radio Service.
 The studio, as shown above, was housed on the 11th floor of The Oregonian Building Tower at Sixth & Alder Streets.
 The transmitter was located on the 13th floor.
 The antenna consisted of a 70-foot, four-wire inverted "L"-type flattop, suspended between a 60-foot mast on top of the building and a 95-foot tower on the nearby Northwestern Bank Building.

 R.G.
 Calvert supervised the operation and Richard “Dick” Haller was the program director.
 Their aim was to give their listeners news fresh from the press with the best music and outstanding speakers.
 KGW’s early announcers and writers were usually former newspaper employees, and the first engineers and technicians came from the ranks of former maritime wireless radio operators.